lihenggui/blocker/README.md

 ## Screenshot tests

 **Blocker** uses [Roborazzi](https://github.com/takahirom/roborazzi) to do screenshot tests of certain screens and components.
-To run these tests, run the `verifyRoborazziDemoDebug` or `recordRoborazziDemoDebug` tasks.
+To run these tests, run the `verifyRoborazziFossDebug` or `recordRoborazziFossDebug` tasks.
 Note that screenshots are recorded on CI, using Linux, and other platforms might generate slightly different images, making the tests fail.

-### UI
+## UI
 The app was designed using [Material 3 guidelines](https://m3.material.io/).
 Learn more about the design process and obtain the [design files in Figma](https://www.figma.com/file/T903MNmXtahDVf1yoOgXoI/Blocker).
 Huge thanks to our UI designer: [@COPtimer](https://github.com/COPtimer)
 The Screens and UI elements are built entirely using Jetpack Compose.